dstoecklein/mlops_wineq/README.md

 - ``app.py`` hold flask application
 - ``model.joblib`` has to have the saved model to use
 - TODO SAVE MODEL IN PREDICTION SERVICE
+- Has the prediction functions and input validation

 # Deployment